-Second, respondents with low Hb levels at baseline are more likely to benefit from the treatment (and they are also less likely to have any side effects).
+Respondents with low Hb levels at baseline are more likely to benefit from the treatment (and they are also less likely to have any side effects).
 The second column in each panel adds indicator variables for baseline levels of Hb as well as age and education.
-Hb at baseline is related to attrition but this is driven by individuals who had higher Hb at baseline (and therefore unlikely to be affected by the treatment).
+Hb at baseline is related to attrition but this is driven by individuals who had higher Hb at baseline (and are therefore unlikely to be affected by the treatment).
 Whereas higher Hb males are more likely to not be followed up, the reverse is true for higher Hb females who are less likely to be followed up.

-The final two columns report a regression that includes an interaction between treatment status and each of the covariates in the second regression.
+The final two columns of each panel report a regression that includes an interaction between treatment status and each of the covariates in the second regression.
 The main effects are reported in the third column and the interactions in the fourth column.
-While males who had high Hb at baseline and who received the treatment are more likely to attrit, this is the only individually significant interaction (of 14).
-Taken together the interactions are not jointly significant for males or females.
+Taken together, the interactions with treatment-control status are not jointly significant for either males or females.
 (F tests are reported at the foot of the table.)
-We conclude that attrition is not a serious concern for interpreting the effects of iron supplementation on low Hb study sujects.
+We conclude that attrition is not a serious concern for interpreting the effects of iron supplementation on sujects in this study.